-KC is removed by either surgical excision, Mohs micrographic surgery (i.e., tissue is removed in layers until the microscopic examination of the layers indicates that cancer has been completely removed), or electrodesiccation and curettage (i.e., tissue destruction by electric current and removal by scraping with a curette).
-Photodynamic therapy (i.e., combined use of a photosensitizing agent with light) is mainly used to treat superficial KC.
-Radiation therapy or topical medications might also be used.
+KC is removed by either surgical excision, Mohs micrographic surgery (i.e., tissue is removed in layers until the microscopic examination of the layers indicates that cancer has been completely removed), or electrodesiccation and curettage (i.e., tissue destruction by electric current and removal by scraping with a curette).80 Photodynamic therapy (i.e., combined use of a photosensitizing agent with light) is mainly used to treat superficial KC.^{81, 82} Radiation therapy or topical medications might also be used.

 For melanoma, the primary tumor and surrounding normal tissue are surgically removed, possibly with sentinel lymph node biopsy to determine stage.
 More extensive surgery (e.g., complete lymph node dissection) may be conducted if the sentinel lymph node is positive.
-Unresectable melanoma (e.g., stage III-IV) may be treated with palliative surgery, immunotherapy, radiation therapy, chemotherapy, or a combination.
-80
+Unresectable melanoma (e.g., stage III-IV) may be treated with palliative surgery, immunotherapy, radiation therapy, chemotherapy, or a combination.83

 Since 2011, major advancements in the development of immunotherapies and targeted therapies have changed how advanced melanoma is treated.
-These treatments are now considered the standard of care and are used as the first line treatment because of improved survival and are associated with fewer side effects than traditional approaches.
-Immunotherapies and targeted therapies fall mainly into two groups based on their primary targets: those that inhibit the mitogen-activated kinase pathway in tumors with BRAFV600 (known as MAPK or BRAF inhibitors), and those that inhibit various checkpoints involved in the activation of the immune system (known as checkpoint inhibitors).
-The U.S. Food and Drug Administration (FDA) has approved a number of immunotherapies for the treatment of advanced and metastatic melanoma, including the checkpoint inhibitors ipilimumab (a monoclonal antibody that targets CTLA-4), nivolumab (a monoclonal antibody that targets PD-1), vemurafenib (a BRAF inhibitor), and pembrolizumab (a PD-1 inhibitor), as well as talimogene laherparepvec (TVEC).
-81,83,84
+These treatments are now considered the standard of care and are used as the first line treatment because of improved survival and are associated with fewer side effects than traditional approaches.^{79, 84-86} Immunotherapies and targeted therapies fall mainly into two groups based on their primary targets: those that inhibit the mitogen-activated kinase pathway in tumors with BRAFV600 (known as MAPK or BRAF inhibitors), and those that inhibit various checkpoints involved in the activation of the immune system (known as checkpoint inhibitors).
+The U.S. Food and Drug Administration (FDA) has approved a number of immunotherapies for the treatment of advanced and metastatic melanoma, including the checkpoint inhibitors ipilimumab (a monoclonal antibody that targets CTLA-4), nivolumab (a PD-1 inhibitor), as well as talimogene laherparepvec (TVEC).^{84, 86, 87}